 Learn how to draw a great looking Cartoon Monkey with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Cartoon Monkey drawing.

 "Near the deep black waters

 - So Say the Little Monkeys, children's book by Nancy Van Laan

 There are about 200 species of monkeys, primates that have a tail.
 The tail is often prehensile, able to hold onto things like an extra hand.

 Monkeys are also called simians, macaques, or baboons.
 They differ from the great apes, which are larger and have no tail.

 Did you know?
 The word "monkey" may have been derived from a German fable, Reynard the Fox, published around 1580.
 A character called "Moneke" is introduced as the son of an ape named Martin.

 Monkeys are native to South and Central America, Africa, and Asia.
 Many monkeys live in tropical forests called jungles.